VerbenaIDK/KiPropagationDelay/README.md

-# KiCad Propgataion Delay Tool
+# KiCad Propagation Delay Tool
 "KiProp" for short maybe?

 This project aims to provide a tool that can calculate propagation delay easily in KiCad for high speed digital designs.